MoatazSalah306/hypersender-challenge/README.md

 - **UI Customization**
   - Custom logo and app name.
   - Updated admin panel colors.
-  - Styled widgets.
+  - Styled widgets with 30s polling for auto-refresh.
-- **Relation Managers** used in Filament resources for managing trips, drivers, and vehicles directly from the company page.
+- **Relation Managers**
+  - At the company level → manage its drivers, vehicles, and trips directly.
+  - At the driver level → manage trips assigned to that driver.
+  - At the vehicle level → manage trips assigned to that vehicle.

 ---